arvatoaws-labs/wordpress-bedrock-helm-chart/README.md

 This chart is for use with the wordpress bedrock.
 In order to use it you must build a custom php-fpm image with the correspondig directory structure.

-The init container of this chart copies the content of /app to /var/www/html.
+The init container of this chart copies the content of the application directory to /var/www/html.
+This should be located at /app or /var/www/html itself.
 The /var/www/html volume is shared between the nginx and the php-fpm container.

 The setup is tested on AWS EKS and sacles well.
 A typical setup would look like this: